marciovmartins/study-springboot-grafana-prometheus/README.md

 Very easy to enable it with spring boot actuator and there are dashboards ready for use.

+Some difficulties do make it to work cross-platform.
+Since the docker network works in a different way between Windows and Linux.
+There is no direct way to access the host ip address from inside the container, making harder for prometheus to scrape information from the application.

+More investigation would be required to make the prometheus scraper work properly cross-platform.
+For now, I added both urls to be scrapped and accept that one of them is going to fail.

 <a href="#table-of-contents" title="Go to table of contents">Back to Top</a>

 <h2 id="how-to-run">🏃 How to Run</h2>